svpino/ml.school/penguins/serving/flask/README.md

 # Serving the model using Flask

-A Flask application that serves the TensorFlow model to classify penguins.
+A Flask application that serves a multi-class classification TensorFlow model to determine the species of a penguin.

 This example is part of the [Machine Learning School](https://www.ml.school) program.